 Some people, despite allocating enough time for sleep, find sleep to be elusive.
 In these cases, they often rely on sedatives, such as alcohol or pharmaceutical medications.
 While pharmaceutical medications for insomnia, such as benzodiazepines, may be effective in the short-term, they lose their effectiveness and become habit-forming in the long-term.
 Upon discontinuation of the drug, symptoms of insomnia can rebound and sometimes become even worse than they were before starting.
 These drugs also alter sleep architecture in a way that compromises sleep quality, and they can leave you feeling groggy and unrested during the day.

-If you are dealing with sleep problems, it is important that you address the underlying cause.
+If you are dealing with sleep problems, it is important to address the underlying cause(s).
 The causes of poor sleep are myriad and include sleep-disordered breathing (sleep apnea), stress, anxiety, depression, trauma, circadian rhythm dysregulation, nutrient deficiencies, and infection/inflammation.
 This turns into a vicious cycle, as poor sleep will exacerbate many of these conditions.

 How We Work With These Problems:

 We focus on the process of true healing.
-The holistic process means that address every lifestyle element that influences health:
+The holistic process means addressing every lifestyle element that influences health:

 - Learning and practicing the skills of stress resilience,